 The Gap and Natural Bridge are the most popular attractions in Torndirrup National Park.
 They are best visited early before the crowds arrive.
 Misery Beach is a stunning beach where the pristine sand squeaks when walked upon, and the ocean is a clear turquoise blue.
 Bald Head Walk Trail, a challenging 12.5 km return trail, provides incredible views of the Southern Ocean and King George Sound.

 If you don’t have a vehicle or would prefer to have the knowledge of a guide, take a tour.
 This The Gap and Natural Wonders Busy Blue Bus Tours visit Torndirrup National Park.

 Read about other things to do in Torndirrup National Park in this guide on things to do in Albany.

 Climb Castle Rock and Granite Sky Walk, Porongurup

-The Castle Rock and Granite Sky Walk is a 4.7 km grade 5 hike that will take two to three hours.
+The Castle Rock and Granite Sky Walk is a 4.7 km grade 5 hike that takes two to three hours.
 Although a short distance, it requires agility and a certain amount of fitness to climb the large boulders.
-The Granite Sky Walk has a ladder to access the suspended walkway, but it felt safe going up and down.
-One of my favourite hikes in the South West WA region!
+The Granite Sky Walk has a ladder to access the suspended walkway, but I felt safe going up and down.
+This is one of my favourite hikes in the South West WA region!

 Visit Wellington National Park, Collie

-Hike one of the many trails in Wellington National Park or take a drive to Wellington Dam to see the world’s largest dam wall mural.
-It’s impressive to see close up – view it from below, then drive up to the lookout to see it from above.
+I enjoy hiking the many trails in Wellington National Park.
+But you can drive to Wellington Dam to see the world’s largest dam wall mural.
+It’s impressive to see it close up – view it from below, then drive up to the lookout to see it from above.

 Read about Wellington National Park here.